prebid/prebid.github.io/dev-docs/modules/digitrust.md

 DigiTrust library.

 1. Build your Prebid package as above, skipping step 4.
-2. Add the DigiTrust initializer section to your Prebid initialization object as below, using your Member ID and Site ID.
+2. Add the DigiTrust init section to your Prebid initialization object as below, using your Member ID and Site ID.
 3. Add a reference to your Prebid package and the initialization code on all pages you wish to utilize Prebid with integrated DigiTrust ID.